gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

-- Added a new module called `executable-dependency` that can be used to install an executable if it's not installed already.
+- Added a new module called `executable-dependency` that can be used to install an executable if it&apos;s not installed already.
 This is useful if your Terraform code depends on external dependencies, such as `terraform-aws-eks`, which depends on `kubergrunt`.